 - Exclusion items: Standard deduction or certain itemized deductions from Schedule A, including most medical deductions, miscellaneous deductions subject to the 2 percent rule, state and local income taxes, and interest adjustments.
 Interest adjustments include the difference between qualified housing interest and qualified residence interest, interest income on private activity bonds that are exempt from regular tax, and a net investment income adjustment which could be either positive or negative.
-These are lines 5a through g on Form 6251.
-Personal interest is not added because it is no longer deductible. - 2.
+These are lines 5a through g on Form 6251. - 2.
 Depreciation on personal property placed in service after 1986 that exceeds 150 percent declining balance using alternative MACRS years of life.
 There are some exceptions, including property depreciated under the unit-ofproduction method, and property subject to transition rules for MACRS.
 The depreciation adjustment is the net difference between accelerated MACRS depreciation and that allowed for AMT.
 If straight line is used for regular tax, it must be used for AMT.
 The Section 179 expensing election deduction is allowed in calculating AMTI.